Red and Blueshifts in Multi-stranded Coronal Loops: A New Temperature Diagnostic: Modelling Synthetic Observations

 \subsection{Dopplershift Measurement}

-In order to compute the Doppler velocity for a given spectral line, we need to proceed in two steps.
-The first step is to compute the velocity for a given transition with a contribution $C_{sp}$ using the following equation:
+The Doppler velocity for a given spectral line in computed in two steps.
+The first step is to compute the velocity for a given spectral line with a contribution $C_{sp}$ using the following equation:

-The $C_{sp}$ contributions are depicted in Figure~\ref{fig:contrib} for the ten spectral lines used in this paper.
-The second step is to define the geometry of the loop and in particular the observer point-of-view in order to project the velocity and to obtain the red (downflows) and blue (upflows) Dopplershifts.
+As indicated in the previous sub-section, the $C_{sp}$ contributions are depicted in Figure~\ref{fig:contrib} for the ten spectral lines employed in this paper.

-There is not a significant difference between the three different heating locations in terms of the analysis of Dopplershifts, thus we are just showing the results for the $fp$ heating as it is the most favorable location for heating the corona: we reckon that the complexity of the magnetic field which can lead to continuous nanoflare occurrence is most likely to be located near the chromosphere \citep{reg08} making magnetic reconnection and wave mode coupling two mechanisms highly efficient in this region.
-The apex and uniform heating locations lead to similar conclusions.
+In the second step, the geometry of the loop and the observer point-of-view are defined to obtain the projected velocity along the line-of-sight from which the red (downflows) and blue (upflows) Dopplershifts are derived (see Figure~\ref{fig:setuploop}).